samjulien/blog/_posts/2018-06-01-upgrade-your-angularjs-authentication-service.markdown

 **TL;DR:** In this article, we’re going to talk about two notoriously difficult subjects very near and dear to my heart: ngUpgrade and authentication.
 First, we’ll cover the foundations of upgrading a real application from AngularJS to Angular.
 Then, we’ll look at a practical example of upgrading AngularJS authentication strategies to Angular.
 We’ll look at a sample app that uses machine-to-machine authentication with Auth0.

+{% include tweet_quote.html quote_text="Learn how to migrate from AngularJS to the new Angular framework." %}

 > This article is based on a talk I gave for [the Auth0 online meet up](https://www.meetup.com/Auth0-Online-Meetup/).
 [You can watch the recording of that talk here](https://register.gotowebinar.com/register/7495371156540204033) and [access the slides here](https://www.upgradingangularjs.com/auth0).

 ## ngUpgrade Foundations